rmraya/OpenXLIFF/README.md

 ```

 If the optional `-tmx` parameter is not provided, the TMX file will be generated in the same folder as the XLIFF file and its name will be the same as the XLIFF file plus `.tmx`.

+## Legal

+License information for all included components is available in the [licenses](licenses/README.md) directory.